LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - Staff members will be available to observe matches (when possible)
   - Staff verifies rosters and game settings with captains
   - Staff remains available in voice channels or dedicated support channel
-  - Staff monitos fair play and team communication
+  - Staff monitors fair play and team communication
   - Staff may record gameplay footage with permission
   - Staff verifies scores and record incidents
 - If there is no Staff to observe matches: